 As the pain from arthritis becomes worse, keeping up with everyday activities may become more difficult.

 Making changes around your home will take some stress off your joints, such as your knee or hip, and help relieve some of the pain.

 Make sure you can reach everything you need without getting on your tiptoes or bending down low.

 Find ways to avoid having to search for important items during the day.
-You can wear a small waist pack in order to hold your cell phone, wallet, and keys.
+You can wear a small waist pack to hold your cell phone, wallet, and keys.

 Get automatic light switches installed.

 If going up and down stairs is hard: